addisalemseifu/my_blog_app/README.md

 - Populate seed
 - Add validations for the models.
 - Add Unit tests for all the models.
+- Add Controllers for the models.
+- Add path's for all the controllers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>